 Camping again in 2021

 Our positive experiences of camping during COVID-19 in 2020 mean we will definitely be camping again in 2021.
-Our kids loved this summer and have been asking when we can go away in the camper van again with the same frequency that they usually ask about Christmas!
+Our kids have been asking when we can go away in the camper van again with the same frequency that they usually ask about Christmas!

 Are you looking forward to camping in 2021?
 Do you have any concerns about how to camp safely during COVID-19?

 Want to spread the word about how to camp safely during COVID-19?
 Save this post on Pinterest!